h2non/rocky/README.md

 ### Stability

 rocky is relative young but production focused package.
-Version `0.1.x` was wrote during my free time in less than 10 days (mostly at night), and this versio serie could be considered in `beta` stage.
+Version `0.1.x` was wrote during my free time in less than 10 days (mostly at night during the weekend).
+That minor version could be considered in `beta` stage.

-Version `0.2.x` introduces significant improvements, more consistent API and imporant features in the middleware layer.
+Version `0.2.x` introduces significant improvements, a more consistent API and handy features in for extend rocky via its middleware layer.
 This version is more focused on stability.

+You could use

+### Versions

+- [**0.1.x**](https://github.com/h2non/rocky/tree/v0.1.x) `beta` - First version.
+Initially released at `25.06.2015`.
+- [**0.2.x**](https://github.com/h2non/rocky/tree/master) `beta` - In development.
+Pending release data.

 ### How does it work?